Why Test Your Pouch?

 Measure by weight the remaining mashed potatoes or cottage cheese that you could not eat.
-To do this you will need to place these leftovers back in the bowl and tare out the weight of the bowl again.
+To do this, you must place these leftovers back in the bowl and tare out the bowl’s weight again.

 Step 4: Find Out Pouch Size

 Subtract the weight of the leftovers from 8 (the 8 ounces that you started with).
 This will equal the number of ounces your pouch can hold.
-Keep in mind pouches may vary in size depending on how long it has been since your surgery.
+Remember that pouches may vary in size depending on how long it has been since your surgery.